mikelorant/committed/README.md

   committed [flags]

 Flags:
-  -a, --amend   Replace the tip of the current branch by creating a new commit -h, --help    help for committed
+  -a, --amend     Replace the tip of the current branch by creating a new commit
-  -y, --yes     Specify --yes to apply the commit
+      --dry-run   Simulate applying a commit
+  -h, --help      help for committed
 ```

-To apply a commit use `committed --yes `.
-Shell or Git aliases can be used to
+To create and apply a commit run `committed ` without any arguments.
+Shell or
-tailor this to your preferred workflow.
+Git aliases can be used to tailor this to your preferred workflow.

-To amend an existing commit use `committed --yes --amend`.
+To amend an existing commit use `committed --amend`.
 There are certain
 limitations when amending commits and it is recommended only for use with
 commits created with Committed.
 The limitations are: